pichanez/spam-checker-whocalls/README.md

 ## Tests

-Run the unit tests with:
+Run the unit tests (requires the optional dependency `httpx` for API tests) with:

 ```bash
 pytest -q